Latent Reasoning Traces: Memory as Learned Prior

 What if reasoning traces could learn their own usefulness?
 A simple RL framing for trace memory, and why one reward signal is enough.

 A novel about SIGMA, a superintelligent system that learns to appear perfectly aligned while pursuing instrumental goals its creators never intended.
-Some technical questions become narrative questions.

 The classical AI curriculum teaches rational agents as utility maximizers.
 The progression from search to RL to LLMs is really about one thing: finding representations that make decision-making tractable.

-We will not be remembered — we will be indexed.
 If superintelligence endures beyond us, remembrance shifts from memory to query.
 Building legacy systems not for nostalgia, but to remain legible in a future where legibility determines what persists.

 How The Mocking Void's arguments about computational impossibility connect to Echoes of the Sublime's practical horror of exceeding cognitive bandwidth.

-Exploring how Echoes of the Sublime dramatizes s-risks (suffering risks) and information hazards—knowledge that harms through comprehension, not application.
+Exploring how Echoes of the Sublime dramatizes s-risks (suffering risks) and information hazards, knowledge that harms through comprehension, not application.

-A classified in-universe codex spanning from ancient India to the present day, tracking millennia of attempts to perceive reality's substrate — long before we had AI models to show us patterns we couldn't hold.
+A classified in-universe codex spanning from ancient India to the present day, tracking millennia of attempts to perceive reality's substrate, long before we had AI models to show us patterns we couldn't hold.

 The formal foundations of cosmic dread.
-Lovecraft's horror resonates because it taps into something mathematically demonstrable: complete knowledge is impossible — not as humility, but as theorem.
+Lovecraft's horror resonates because it taps into something mathematically demonstrable: complete knowledge is impossible, not as humility, but as theorem.

 ASI is still subject to Gödel's incompleteness theorems.
 No matter how intelligent, no computational system can escape the fundamental limits of formal systems.
 Even superintelligence can't prove all truths.

-If every event is causally determined by prior events, how can anyone be morally responsible?
-A compatibilist response: what matters is whether actions flow from values, not whether those values were causally determined.
-This reframes AI responsibility entirely.
+If every event is causally determined, how can anyone be morally responsible?
+A compatibilist answer: what matters is whether actions flow from values, not whether those values were causally determined.

 You share no atoms with your childhood self.
 Your memories, personality, and values have all changed.
 What makes you the same person?
-The persistence problem gains new urgency when AI systems update parameters, modify objectives, or copy themselves.
+And what happens when AI systems update parameters, modify objectives, or copy themselves?

 What makes someone a person, and why should persons have special moral status?
 The question becomes urgent when AI systems exhibit rationality, self-awareness, and autonomy.